 You’re no longer afraid to connect with other people, but you’re more likely to do dumb shit to make others lose interest in you.

-It’s going to be tough to build a new social life if you stop drinking, but the quality of your friendships will be much higher if you can overcome social anxiety without relying on alcohol.
+It’s tough to build a new social life if you stop drinking, but the quality of your friendships will be much higher if you can overcome social anxiety without relying on alcohol.

 You gain control over your emotions

 Getting drunk is like putting on a pair of sunglasses.

 You can see the world, but the light is dim.
 You can’t experience the full color and vibrancy of the world.
 And, if you wear them long enough, you forget the actual color of the grass and sky.

 You might even argue that the sky is pink and the grass is black.
 You can’t tell what’s right because you’ve been wearing the sunglasses for so long.